If you tent camp often enough, inevitably there will come a time when you have to set up your tent in the rain.

 Having a tarp over your head as you set up a tent will make a world of difference.
 If trees are surrounding your campsite, it’s going to be fairly easy to set up the tarp.

 Try to set it up at an angle that directs water downhill from your tent.
 That way, the rain doesn’t gather on top of the tarp or roll off and seep under your tent.
 Besides providing an extra layer of protection, a tarp allows you to hang your clothes in front of the tent and make a mini lounge.
+Check out our guide on how to put a tarp over a tent for some important tips.

 If you don’t have a tarp, then you can opt for a rain fly or vestibule.
 Having somebody to help you with the paracord will be ideal if the guy lines are too short.
 Otherwise, make sure to get plenty of practice before you go camping solo.